Bae Suzy starrer Doona! and other K-dramas releasing in October 2023

-Craving for some K-content to keep you company as the nights turn colder this Fall?
-Ranging from webtoon adaptations to historical romances to crime thrillers, the new lineup of K-dramas is just what you need to populate your October 2023 binge list.
+If you are looking for some K-content to keep you company as the night turns colder this fall, here is the new lineup of K-dramas to be released this October 2023, from webtoon adaptations to historical crime thriller.

 While September 2023 had viewers on the edge of their seats with K-dramas like The Day, October sees the return of the hit historical romance My Dearest.
 The show, which enjoyed a solid 12.2 finale viewership rating nationwide, according to Soompi (via Nielsen Korea), is ready for its second season.
 My Dearest Part 2, which premieres on 13 October 2023, will follow the aftermath of the separation of Lee Jang-hyun (Namgoong Min) and Yoo Gil-chae (Ahn Eun-jin).